Easy Ways to Detect Air Leaks

 - Make sure siding is aligned accurately with windows and chimneys

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
 Contact Parker Pearce Service Experts in Gaithersburg for a professional energy assessment at 301-476-4577.